-- On the slide panel, duplicate the second slide, then click and drag the duplicated slide to the end, making it the fourth slide.
+- On the slide panel, duplicate the second slide.
+Then, click and drag the duplicated slide to the end of the slide panel, making it the fourth slide.

 Tip:When you duplicate any slide, the new slide is positioned to the right of whichever slide is currently selected.
 If you select the slide before duplicating it, you'll need to drag the thumbnail to the end of the deck to reorder.

 - Click the edit button to open the map designer, and in the side panel, turn off the layer Population, 2015 (100k and up) and turn on the layer Percent Change, 2000-2015 (100k and up).
 Click Place map.

 While the largest cities appear to be in Egypt and along the west coast of the continent, cities along the east coast seem to be experiencing the largest percentage of growth.
 In particular, cities around Lake Victoria and farther north in Ethiopia have grown by over 4,000 percent since 2000.